PeterNaydenov/grunt-ugly-folders/README.md

                         }
               }
 ```
-Ignore option says that source folder item  'js-dev/simple' has an ignore filter.
+Ignore option says that source folder item  'js-dev/simple' has an ignore-filter.
 All files with 'del' in their paths will be ignored.
 Ignore will works for :

   - js-dev/simple/del.js
   - js-dev/simple/delete.js
   - js-dev/simple/del/anyFileName.js
   - js-dev/simple/delgado/anyFileName.js

-Use of more then one ignore filter per folder is possible.
+Use of more then one ignore-filter per folder is an option.
 ```js
 uglyfolders : {
                 general : {